 There is an intrinsic nature to bitterness.
 The bitter person is like someone with a cup of poison and each time she thinks about her problems she takes another sip.

 Listen to the podcast

-Marge is bitter at her husband.
-Biff is mostly oblivious to the frustration that silently churns inside Marge.
+Mable is bitter at her husband.
+Biff is mostly oblivious to the frustration that silently churns inside Mable.
 He’s doing his own thing and if you ask him about their problems he would say, “We’re doing okay.
-Sometimes Marge gets a bit upset, but we’re doing good.”
+Sometimes Mable gets a bit upset, but we’re doing good.”

 You may want to read:

 - When Desires For Love and Respect Destroy Your Marriage